parthkrana/Hotel-Database-Analysis-SQL/README.md

 # Hotel Database Analysis Project for IT320
-## In this project I created a Hotel Databa
+## In this project I created a Hotel Database

 #### Summary